sigmf/SigMF/sigmf-spec.md

 3. The top-level object MUST contain three values named `global`, `captures`, and `annotations`.
-4. Metadata name/value pairs SHALL NOT be assumed to have carried over between segments.
+4. Metadata name/value pairs SHALL NOT be assumed to have carried over between capture or annotation segments.
 If a name/value pair applies to a particular segment, then it must appear in that segment, even if the value is unchanged relative to the previous segment.

 #### Datatypes